Piterson25/Shop_App/README.md

 Shop App is built using the following technologies:

-* JavaScript
+* Node.js
 * EJS
 * CSS

-The application is also built using Express, Socket.io, MQTT.js, Winston, Cookie-parser.
+The application is also built using JavaScript, Express, Socket.io, MQTT.js, Winston, Cookie-parser.

 ## 🚀 Getting Started
 To start using Shop App, follow these steps: